 Chargeback protection – ways to fight disputes

-Some chargebacks are initiated because customers fail to remember or recognize transactions when they review their credit card statements.
-Sending an electronic receipt with the merchant’s contact information, such as an email and billing support phone number, also helps customers remember.
+Some chargebacks are initiated because customers fail to remember or recognize transactions while reviewing their credit card statements.
+Sending an electronic receipt with the merchant’s contact information, such as an email and billing support phone number, will help customers remember.